niconiahi/niconiahi.dev/articles/create-a-cryptographic-session-with-remix.md

         aria-label="Generate personal signature"
         onClick={async () => {
           if (!provider) {
-            alert('You need to have Metamask connected to create your signature')
+            alert("You need to have Metamask connected to create your signature")

             return
           }